 Stop Your Car Payment From Busting Your Budget

 That’s a lot of money going to your transportation budget every month!
 By far, the largest chunk is the car payment—$502 a month.
 Get rid of your car payment, and you’ll eliminate the most expensive line item in your transportation budget.

 Your first step is to put your car payment, no matter how much it is, into your debt snowball so you can pay it off as quickly as possible along with your other debts.

-While you work your debt snowball, don’t worry about your car-replacement line item.
-Focus all your energy and extra money on becoming debt free!
+While you work your debt snowball, don’t worry about your car-replacement fund.
+Instead, focus all your energy and extra money on becoming debt-free!

 Now Start Budgeting for Your Next Car—Without a Payment!

 If you don’t have a car payment (or any other debt) you can begin working on your car-replacement fund.
-The number-one thing you are not going to do is go out and buy a new car with a new car loan.
-Why should you sign up for monthly payments and thousands of dollars’ worth of interest when you don’t have to?
+But remember: The main thing you are not going to do is go out and buy a new car with a new car loan.
+Why should you sign up for monthly payments plus thousands in interest when you don’t have to?
 Save up and pay cash and you’ll never have a car payment again!

-Using our example above, once your car is paid for, your monthly budget for transportation is just $290.
-With no debt hanging over your head and a good handle on your money, you can choose a monthly amount that works for your budget.
+Using our example above, once your car is paid for, your monthly budget for transportation is just $365.
+With no debt hanging over your head and a good handle on your money, you can choose to save a monthly amount that works for your budget.
 Doesn’t that sound great?
 You get to choose!